 Kathu Street Culture Festival 2012

 The 4th annual Kathu street festival was held on August 4th - 6th 2012.
 A great little local event that has grown considerably since the first time it was held in 2009.
 Kathu is an older area of Phuket with many older Chinese-Thai residents who are quite proud of their history and are doing plenty to preserve their heritage and educate locals and tourists about the "real" Phuket that exists away from the beaches.
 This is also the main aim of this blog, so I love festivals like this one, and I am happy to say that I did see a few more tourist faces in the streets this year.
-It was promoted in the local news, there were roadside signs up all around the area, and I kept mentioning the festival on my Facebook page and on Twitter.
+It was promoted in the local news, there were roadside signs up all around the area, and I kept mentioning the festival on Twitter.

 There were already some street stalls set up a couple of days in advance, and by the 4th, there were stalls running for about 1km along the road through Kathu Village, and the weather was looking very good too (this low season has had a lot of hot sunny weather).
 On the first evening of last year's festival, the street parade was delayed by heavy rain.
 It was also delayed this year.
 Supposed to start at 5:30pm, but nothing was happening ... maybe I had the date wrong?
 But I was sure the main parade was on the first evening...
 Finally around 6:15pm the parade appeared.
 I had not quite got the message that the processio started outside the village, unlike the last few years when it all started in the village.
 Again the procession was full of colour and smiles.